 As we explained in various files, in general summer months are the most favourable to ham activities because of the strong ionization of the ionosphere.
 Mid-August is also one of the best "MS season" with the recurrent apparition of the famous Perseid meteor shower.
 But do not try to work an MS station too early in the evening because most meteors hit the Earth after midnight.
 Indeed in the first hour of the morning and until dawn (say between 3 am and the sunrise), the eastern side of the Earth captures much more meteors that strike also the atmosphere at higher speed than on the opposite side where meteors have to catch up with Earth on its orbit to be visible.
 Therefore in the morning the meteors are more numerous, they are more bolids and their trail is also brighter than before midnight.

 Far from you the idea that you need high-tech material to work with Meteor Scatter.
-If you own a radio amateur license, what is mandatory, you can purchase a small Yagi antenna constituted from 4 to 20 elements, horizontally polarized, offering a gain of a dozen decibels and a VHF transceiver of at least 100-150W PEP (if necessary with external VHF amplifier).
+If you own a radio amateur license, what is mandatory for emission, you can purchase a small Yagi antenna constituted from 4 to 20 elements, horizontally polarized, offering a gain of a dozen decibels and a VHF transceiver of at least 100-150W PEP (if necessary with external VHF amplifier).
 Purists will say that they will prefer using an antenna offering the greatest aperture to be sure to cover the ionization trail, in crossed polarization, and offering a high gain, not to forget, but this is more expensive, 2x2 stacked antenna systems.
 If you already work in aurora, tropo and other weak-signal modes, you should be successful with HSCW MS without hardware modification.

 The duration of pings is relatively short but they can be numerous durant the few hours preceding the sunrrise.
 However, it has been estimated that during a meteors shower you gave a 5% chance of completing a contact in SSB, against 95% in HSCW.
 Most contacts are established either at distances of less than 800 km (500 miles) or over 2250 km (1400 miles) because of the heigth of the meteor trails, antenna characteristics, the scattering mechanism, etc.